We value your privacy

 disseminated intravascular coagulation

-also: dic
+also: DIC

 a condition resulting from overstimulation of the blood-clotting mechanisms in response to disease or injury, such as severe infection, malignancy, acute leukaemia, burns, severe trauma, abruptio placentae, or intrauterine fetal death.
 The overstimulation results in generalized blood coagulation and excessive consumption of coagulation factors.
 The resulting deficiency of these may lead to spontaneous bleeding.
 Transfusions of plasma are given to replace the depleted clotting factors, and treatment of the underlying cause is essential.